agent-indigo/btre-web/README.md

 ## Description

-This is the BT Real Estate project from Brad Traversy's 2019 Python Django Dev to Deployment course.
+This is the BT Real Estate project from Brad Traversy's 2019 Python Django Dev to Deployment course on O'Reilly.

 I made the following modifications: